 5. Skimping on Ventilation

 Proper ventilation is essential for removing cooking odors, steam, and smoke from the kitchen.
-Inadequate ventilation can lead to moisture buildup, discoloration of walls and cabinets, and potential health hazards.
+Inadequate ventilation can lead to moisture buildup, discoloration of walls and cabinets, and potential health hazards — one of the most consequential kitchen remodeling pitfalls that’s easy to prevent.

 Invest in a high-quality range hood or ventilation system that is appropriately sized for your kitchen’s square footage and cooking needs.
 Ensure the system is properly vented to the outside, and consider adding a make-up air system to maintain proper air circulation.